carwyn987/Layerwise_Relevance_Propagation/README.md

 2 Program Structure

+Folders:
+ 1. src - contains all python files / modules with the exception of the user-called command line function mnist_base.py
+ 2. "experiment-name" - contains all train, test charts and data associated with a single call of the program with --experiment-name flag defined.

 mnist_base.py - base file user calls to run code.
 It contains code that parses arguments.
  1. --activation-name : choose between "sigmoid", "tanh", "relu".
 Sets the activations of the model to this.
 Default is sigmoid.
  2. --data_file_path : sets the data file.
 Should be set to the mnist datafile.